fosrl/docs/packages/docusaurus/docs/03-Pangolin/06-Identity Providers/02-auto-provision.md

 }
 ```

-The `{{orgId}}` placeholder will be replaced with the organization ID when the expression is evaluated.
+When Pangolin evaluates this expression against the "home-lab" organization, it will replace `{{orgId}}` with "home-lab".
+The result of the expression will return true since the user is a member of the "home-lab" group.